Fun In My Back Yard

 Winter Bliss

-I can't speak for others but bliss, as I know it, is reserved for moments of pure joy and happiness that are fleeting and don't often occur everyday.
-(I feel a little vulnerable saying this because maybe everyone else is living in bliss-ville while I'm struggling to keep myself motivated to cook, clean and teach the children to be kind to each other).
-Late winter especially is hardly the time of year that I would describe as bliss-ful.
+I can't speak for others but bliss, as I know it, is reserved for moments of pure joy and happiness that are fleeting and don't necessarily occur everyday.
+(I feel a little vulnerable saying this because maybe everyone else is living in bliss-ville while I'm struggling to keep myself motivated to cook, clean, and teach the children to be kind to each other).

 But I can honestly say that this past weekend in the woods was filled with more moments of happiness than I'm apt to experience on an ordinary weekend.